nutanixdev/nutanix-devstation/README.md

 ### Version 0.1.x

-0.1.x versions were the initial version of the Nutanix DevStation and used internally for demos.
+0.1.x versions were the initial version of the Nutanix Dev Station and used internally for demos.